Finishing wrought iron furniture

 - Boston Ma

-I am a painting contractor and one of my customers has this 8 piece set of wrought furniture.
+Q. I am a painting contractor and one of my customers has this 8-piece set of wrought furniture.
 He asked me if I can refinish it.
-I of coarse told him that I could.
+I, of course, told him that I could.
 The furniture is rusty on some spots and more rusty on other spots.
 It has some flower designs on the back of the chairs.

 - Albuquerque NM